openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 | `cacheMillis` | integer |          | `50`               | Duration for data cache to be valid, in milliseconds.
 This cache is used only to serve `REFRESH`  commands.
 Use zero to disable the caching.                                           |

 Note: Polling can be manually triggered by sending `REFRESH` command to item bound to channel of `data` thing.
 When manually triggering polling, a new poll is executed as soon as possible, and sibling `data` things (i.e. things that share the same `poller` bridge) are updated.
-In case the `poller` had just received data response or error, cached response is used instead.
+In case the `poller` had just received a data response or an error occurred, a cached response is used instead.
 See [Refresh command](#refresh-command) section for more details.

 ### `data` thing